Leader of New Zealand's central bank to step down this year

-WELLINGTON, New Zealand (AP) — The leader of New Zealand’s central bank says he’ll step down in September when his five-year term expires.
+WELLINGTON, New Zealand (AP) — The leader of New Zealand’s central bank announced Tuesday he will step down in September when his five-year term expires.

-Reserve Bank Governor Graeme Wheeler said Tuesday it was always his intention to serve only a single term and then to take on governance roles.
+Reserve Bank Governor Graeme Wheeler said it was always his intention to serve only a single term and then to take on other governance roles.

 Wheeler’s deputy Grant Spencer will take over as acting governor for six months after Wheeler departs, three days after national elections.